 - Advancing scientific and medical knowledge

 Keep in mind there may be risks.
-Unknown side effects may arise from new medications and procedures and there is no guarantee your condition will improve.
-Evaluate benefits and risks before participating.
+Unknown side effects may arise from new medications and procedures.
+And there is no guarantee your condition will improve.
+Consider benefits and risks before participating.

 Myth: Participants are not protected.

-Fact: Built-in safeguards, strict guidelines, screening and testing help protect participants legally and ethically:
+Fact: Built-in safeguards and strict guidelines are part of the process.
+Screening and testing help protect participants legally and ethically.

-- Informed consent documents detail the purpose, duration, risks and benefits of visits and procedures.
+- Informed consent documents detail the purpose, duration, risks and benefits.
 Before signing it, be sure to request an explanation of anything you don’t understand.

 - When you sign the consent form, you agree to follow the guidelines of the trial.
-However, you can leave the trial at any point, even after starting treatment.
+But you can leave the trial at any point, even after starting treatment.

 - Ask if the trial is IRB-reviewed.
-The Institutional Review Board (IRB) – composed of physicians, scientists and community members – ensures medical safety and protection; it examines, assesses and advises on a continuing basis.
+The Institutional Review Board (IRB) is composed of physicians, scientists and community members.
+The IRB ensures medical safety and protection.
+It also examines, assesses and advises on research.

-- Other monitoring and research boards may supervise for participants’ protection; ask which boards are associated with each trial.
+- Other monitoring and research boards may supervise clinical trials.
+Ask which boards are associated with each clinical trial.

 Myth: Clinical trials are costly and usually sponsored by pharmaceutical companies.

-Fact: Sponsors and insurance, including Medicare, usually cover the patient’s costs related to clinical trials.
+Fact: Sponsors and insurance, including Medicare, usually cover costs related to clinical trials.
 Medicaid coverage varies by state.
 Costs related to participants’ unrelated health issues are not covered.

-Indirect costs for the participant may include time and travel commitments, childcare or lost time at work due to trial requirements such as laboratory tests or other procedures.
+Indirect costs may include time and travel commitments, childcare or lost time at work.
+The clinical trial may want laboratory tests or other procedures.

 Myth: Clinical trials are a last resort when you are very ill.

-Participants may be selected by age group, gender or stage of illness.
+Participants are selected by age group, gender or stage of illness.
 Often healthy volunteers are recruited for comparison results.

 Myth: Participants never get to see results.

-Fact: Some results may be shared throughout the trial.
-Once a study is finished and results are analyzed, they are typically published for all to see.
+Fact: Some results are shared throughout the trial.
+Once a study is finished and analyzed, the results are usually published for all to see.